spaghetti-lover/backend-swe-interview-questions/README.md

    - How to know your query is using index?
    - How index work in this case: `WHERE age = 5` and `Where age > 5`?
 The complexity to go to the next record?
    - Indexing with char?
+   - Should we use index for all column?

 4. The complexity of SQL query?
 How to measure it?
 How SQL optimize a query?